 The earliest Victorian death photos were simple: the dead person was photographed in a casket, usually in the parlor of their home before loved ones came to pay their respects.
-These were a simple way of remembering the deceased, and served as a form of memento mori, a popular Latin phrase of the time that translates to "remember that you will die."
+These were a simple way of remembering the deceased, and served as a form of memento mori, a popular Latin phrase meaning "remember that you will die."

 These photos, called "hidden mother" pictures, were taken because the mother didn't want to be seen.
-So she simply hid behind a sheet and held the baby in her arms.
-(In some cases, the baby photographed isn't dead, the mother is simply there to hold him or her still, so researchers often have a hard time determining which of these photos feature deceased babies.)
+So, she simply hid behind a sheet and held the baby in her arms.
+In some cases, the baby photographed wasn't dead, the mother was simply there to hold them still.

 Later in the Victorian period, photography advanced to the point where simple, Photoshop-like touches were possible.
 After the picture was developed, things like rosy cheeks could be painted on to make the deceased look more lifelike.
 Open eyes were painted onto the photo negative to further disguise the dead as the living.

 Stands Sometimes Held Up the Bodies of the Deceased